-Negotiations for the captives' release took 2 weeks.
+Negotiations for the captives' release took two weeks.
 Finally, a group of Greek soldiers were sent with the money.
 The soldiers were instructed to surround the bandits and the captives but not to shoot.
-The soldiers rashly disobeyed their orders and opened fire on the bandits, who responded by killing 4 of the captives, including Frederick Vyner.
+The soldiers rashly disobeyed their orders and opened fire on the bandits, who responded by killing four of the captives, including Frederick Vyner.
 The bandits fled, though most were later captured.

 In 1871 Vyner's grieving mother Lady Mary Vyner hired prominent Victorian architect William Burges, using the money meant for Frederick's ransom to create a magnificent Gothic memorial to her son in the grounds of her stately home of Newby Hall and a second church on the neighbouring Studley Royal estate where her sister and Frederick's aunt Lady Ripon resided.